What Is Depression, and Why Is It More Than Just Being Sad?

 CBT attempts to break vicious cycles of thoughts, emotions, and behaviors by focusing on changing the thoughts and the resulting behaviors.
 Thus, it can positively impact a person’s well-being.

 IPT is a short-term form of therapy for depression.
+It focuses on one of four areas: interpersonal deficits, unresolved grief, life transitions, and interpersonal disputes.
 It emphasizes how much support you have from others and how your current relationships influence your mental well-being.
 It identifies how they may be affecting your symptoms and helps you develop a positive support system, self-esteem, and a strong sense of connectedness to fight depression.

 Psychodynamic therapy is designed to help people understand how past experiences affect their current lives.
-Through free talking about them and self-reflection and self-examination, it may help you identify the root of emotional pain and develop long-term coping strategies.
+Free talking about them and self-reflection and self-examination may help you identify the root of emotional pain and develop long-term coping strategies.

-Even if you can’t see a way out of your situation just yet, there are some things you can try to alleviate depression.
+Even if you can’t see a way out of your situation just yet, there are some things you can try to alleviate the disorder.
 One of the best ways to deal with depression is to do self-care practices — something that makes you feel better every day.

 Acknowledge what you experience